 Membership form (PDF format - fill-in form)

-Contribute $15,000 a year to the library budget over the past 5 years
+Has contributed $15,000 a year to the library budget over the past 5 years

 Advocate for the library at local municipalities